epoupon/fileshelter/INSTALL.md

 ## Configuration
 _Fileshelter_ uses a configuration file, installed by default in `/etc/fileshelter.conf`.
 It is recommended to edit this file and change relevant settings (listen address, listen port, working directory, ...).

-A basic _Terms of Services_ is provided.
+A basic _Terms of Service_ is provided.
 The configuration file contains the definition of the fields needed by the default ToS.
 You may also specify an alternate ToS file to fit your needs.

 If a setting is not present in the configuration file, a hardcoded default value is used (the same as in the [default.conf](conf/fileshelter.conf) file)